Sascha37/super-mario-motion/docs/progress_documentation.md

 ## Week 6
 ### Progress (as of 11.11.2025)

-This week focused on improving the GUI and integrating a streamlined data collection mode:
+This week focused mainly on three things:
+1. improving the GUI and integrating a streamlined data collection mode

 - Added a new **Collect Mode** to the GUI, selectable in the mode dropdown alongside “Simple” and “Full-body”.
 - In Collect Mode: